-The blue whale arch call starts around 60 Hz, can ascend up to 70 Hz, then descends to approximately 35 Hz over a period of about 6 seconds (Figure 3).
+The blue whale arch call starts around 60 Hz, can ascend up to 70 Hz and then descends to approximately 35 Hz over a period of about 6 seconds (Figure 3).
 There were no detections for blue whale arch calls during the recording period.

 Figure 3.
-Blue whale arch calls from Mellinger and Clark (2003).
+Spectrogram of blue whale arch calls from Mellinger and Clark (2003).